wxdublin/mod_encrypt/README.md

           FastCgiExternalServer /var/www/html/myFCGI -host 192.168.0.1:3000
       </IfModule>

-myFCGI and host IP/Port should be changed in your case.\n You can test it using curl.\n
+myFCGI and host IP/Port should be changed in your case.
+You can test it using curl.
-$ curl -v -XPUT http://localhost/myFCGI --data-binary teststring\n
+$ curl -v -XPUT http://localhost/myFCGI --data-binary teststring

 The new directives for encyption are in working!